ionreq/realgo/README.md

 Ladders are an artifact of the grid.

 What about eyes?
 A group that has two eyes lives, one eye dies.
 Same in RealGo.
 The other eye is where your group still has liberties (even if it's only a 0d mathematical point), when all other liberties are occupied.
+The eyes have to be at least a stone diameter apart however.
+Otherwise you could cover them both by setting in one of them and then your influence could cover the other one as well.
-And suicide is not allowed (or counts as a pass).
+Suicide is not allowed (or counts as a pass).
 A ko means that you can't replace a killed stone in the following move, you have to play elsewhere.
 Well this should translate to: you can't play in the vicinity of one stone radius in the next move.
 False eyes, bamboo joints, race to kill, etc. there's still much to explore.